mapwatch/mapwatch/README.md

 ### Is this private?

-Yes.
 Nothing in, or derived from, your `client.txt` ever leaves your computer.
 Once Mapwatch has loaded, it'll even work offline.

-Mapwatch uses Google Analytics.
-[Feel free to opt-out.](https://tools.google.com/dlpage/gaoptout)
+Mapwatch uses Google Analytics, but [feel free to opt-out.](https://tools.google.com/dlpage/gaoptout)

 ### It's not updating while I play - I have to re-upload client.txt to see changes.